ZekeRedgrave/Picarto-Leecher/README.md

 - Open Terminal in Linux OS or CMD in Windows OS
 - Run by following command "python3 Main.py" or "python Main.py"

+#On-going New Adding Feature will be Available Soon as Possible.
+Any Complain or Suggest of the Project?
+Please sending me a message on pull requests or issues.